5xgftvy2c7-dotcom/medauth-artifact/README.md

 For Table 2, the two displayed values are calculated separately.
 The parenthesized theoretical value is `IMD + Patient + Server + message network transmission time`, using 2 ms per message.
 MedAuth sends 3 messages, so its network term is `3 * 2 = 6 ms`; PLAKA-MD, ERASMIS, and 4F-IoMT send 4 messages, so their network term is `4 * 2 = 8 ms`.
 The measured value outside parentheses is `mean +/- sample_std` over 500 repeated runs in `data/table2_measured_runs.csv`.

 See `docs/reproducibility_audit_findings.md` for source and validation notes.

-Re-running the experiments on real MSP430/RPi4/i7 hardware should reproduce the reported values within the paper's tolerance, not necessarily byte-for-byte identical CSV values.
-Exact equality is provided by paper mode because it uses the packaged experiment records checked into `data/`.

 ## Expected Output